QVSource/QVSource-YouTube-Starter-App-For-QlikView/README.md

 YouTube-Starter-App
 ===================
-A template application showing how to get started using the [http://www.qvsource.com/wiki/YouTube-Connector-For-QlikView.ashx?NoRedirect=1|QVSouce YouTube Connector] for QlikView.
+A template application showing how to get started using the [QVSouce YouTube Connector](http://www.qvsource.com/wiki/YouTube-Connector-For-QlikView.ashx) for QlikView.

 If you are a QlikView + QVSource user you can simply click the "Download ZIP" button on GitHub to grab this application.